lynnliu030/berkeley-os-prelim/storage/crash_consistency_jfs.md

 ## Solution 2: Journaling (write-ahead logging)
 _example_: Linux ext3, ext4, IBM’s JFS, CFS, Windows NTFS

 _basic_idea_: when updating disk, before overwriting structures in place, first write down a log describing what you are able to do.
+### Redo-logging
-The key idea is to go back and try again with this log (**redo-logging**).
+The key idea is to go back and try again with this log.

 ### Data journaling
 *   Steps